MaximilianHagelstam/postgres-node-starter/README.md

 # TS Express Boilerplate

-Boilerplate for using TypeScript with Express
+Boilerplate for using TypeScript with Node.js

 ## Quick start